-Stocks surge to start holiday-shortened week
+Financials, energy lead stocks higher in holiday-shortened week

 The efficacy rate can range between 62% and 90%, depending upon the dosage.
 This is the third vaccine, behind that from Pfizer and its partner, BioNTech, and Moderna, to show strong efficacy results in Phase 3 trials.

-Shares of AstraZeneca were slightly lower on Monday despite the good news, down 0.9%.
+Shares of AstraZeneca were slightly lower on Monday despite the good news.

-The comes news after Johns Hopkins University announced on Saturday that the U.S. surpassed 12 million coronavirus cases, the most impacted country in the world.
+The news comes after Johns Hopkins University announced on Saturday that the U.S. surpassed 12 million coronavirus cases, the most impacted country in the world.

 ECONOMIC REPORTS

-The economic calendar is light on Monday, with a pair of reports showing the latest data for November.
+The economic calendar is light on Monday, with a pair of reports showing the latest data for November, coming in ahead of expectations.

-At 9:45 a.m., Markit will release the Manufacturing PMI and Services PMI reports.
+Markit released the Manufacturing PMI and Services PMI reports, with readings coming in at 56.7 and 57.7, respectively.
+Economists surveyed by Refinitiv expected readings of 53 and 55.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE